phalcon-orphanage/docs/en/db-models-metadata.md

     ModelInterface $model
 ): array
 ```
-Returns attributes that must be ignored from the `INSERT` SQL generation
+Return attributes that must be ignored from the `INSERT` SQL generation

 ```php
 print_r(